Skip to main content

 A testbed built for real-world challenges

-RISE already operates a test environment for industrial development projects and large-scale 3D printing with industrial robots.
-To address the questions surrounding automated disassembly, the RAIDS testbed (Robot Automated Industrial Disassembly System) is now being expanded.
-With the addition of a second robot, new opportunities are opening for testing circular production processes based on insights from DIJON.
+RISE already operates a test environment where industrial development projects and large-scale 3D printing with industrial robots are carried out.
+To address the questions related to disassembly and automation, the testbed is now being expanded to better meet these needs.
+By increasing the capacity with a second robot, new opportunities are created to develop and test circular production processes based on the results from DIJON.

 With two cooperating robots, companies can explore how different design choices affect the disassembly process and how variation in product condition can be managed.
 A tool changer enables rapid transitions between processes such as printing, screwing, milling, riveting or scanning, supporting method comparisons and identification of cost-effective approaches.

-"With the new testbed, we can work more quickly and handle larger and more complex geometries than before.
-One robot can, for example, hold the component while the other performs printing, making it possible to combine materials in new ways, integrate sensors, and carry out post-processing such as heat treatment or milling directly within the process," says Krister Essvik, researcher at RISE.
+“With the upgraded testbed, we can work faster and handle larger and more complex geometries than before.
+One robot can, for example, hold the component while the other performs the printing, enabling the combination of materials in new ways, the integration of sensors, and post-processing such as heat treatment or milling directly within the process,” says Krister Essvik, researcher at RISE, who together with Oscar Andersson has led the work to extend the functionality of the testbed.

 "When handling batteries, the robots can take over tasks that involve contact with residual charge or chemicals, making the process both safer and more controlled.
 Sensor technologies, AI and image analysis will also be used to support automated disassembly – techniques that contribute to more consistent processes and can reduce costs by lowering the need for manual programming," continues Krister Essvik.